Efva Lilja: Biography

-Works
+Artworks

 In collaboration with other artists, Lilja has created pioneering works that have been performed in more than thirty-five countries, at major stages, in small intimate venues, on television, films, in schools and art forums.
-In 1994 she produced Entre Nos Espaces on commission for the Centre Georges Pompidouin Paris.
+In 1994 she produced Entre Nos Espaces on commission for the Centre Georges Pompidou in Paris.
 She produced A Gentle Cut in 2000 and ELDSTAD in 2003 for the Swedish Museum of Modern Art.
-In 2001 she produced The Illuminated Dream Aflame for the Guggenheim Museum in Bilbao.
+She created Mareld for Stockholm, the European Capital of Culture in 1998 and in 2001 she produced Madness in The Everyday Idyll at Nyköpingshus and Åkers Sweden, as well as The Illuminated Dream Aflame for the Guggenheim Museum in Bilbao.

+More recent works include With Love and Think, Talk, Act and Enjoy commissioned by the Festival der Regionen in Austria in 2021, Love's Conversation is Dance in 2022, and A Strategy for the Future in 2023.

+She has also directed, including works such as Huset with Allan Edwall, Magic Songs with Orphei Drängar, and collaborated as a choreographer with Russian director Anatoly Vasiliev in Moscow.

+As a visual artist, she has participated in group exhibitions and presented several solo exhibitions, among them Beyond What Is Said There Is Dance at Galleri Artsight in Stockholm in 2023.

 Awards and grants

 Lilja has received a range of awards and grants for her artistic achievements in dance.
 She was appointed an Honorary Member of the International Centre for Cultural Relations in 1999, in 2000 she received the Prix D'ASSITEJ and in 2009 she was awarded S:t Erik Medallion (in Swedish) in commemoration of her artistic achievements by the City of Stockholm.